hanzians/hanzians/README.md

  👀 My dream is to become a great Software Developer!

  💭 I’m currently learning Python 🐍 as of now...
-I know some Java too 😃
+I know some Java and some C# too 😃

  💞️ I’m looking to collaborate on ...
 (Not yet, I'm still a newbie)